christianklausML/olist_data_analysis/README.md

-Welcome to the Decision Science module 🎉

-Goals of this week:
-1. Bring all concepts you've learned together
-1. Work on an open-ended, real world problem

-We will analyze a dataset provided by e-commerce marketplace [Olist](https://www.olist.com).
+We will analyze a dataset provided by e-commerce marketplace [Olist](https://www.olist.com) and work on an open-ended, real world problem.